Third party agreements

-The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (the Regulations) define a third party agreement (TPA) as:
+The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) define a third party agreement (TPA) as:

 “An agreement in writing between a licence holder (or the designated individual on behalf of the licence holder) and another person, which is made in accordance with any directions given by the Authority under section 23(1) of the 2004 Act for the purpose of securing compliance with the requirements of Article 24 of the first Directive (relations between tissue establishments and third parties), and under which the other person:

-(a) carries out licensed activity (other than storage) on behalf of the licence holder; or
+(a) carries on licensed activity (other than storage or import into the United Kingdom from a third country) on behalf of the licence holder; or

 If two establishments are licensed by the HTA and one undertakes licensable activities on behalf of the other, an SLA setting out roles and responsibilities is sufficient to document the working relationship between the two licensed establishments.

-- Any premises on which a third party procures, tests, processes, distributes, or to which a third party exports, tissue and / or cells on behalf of any person authorised by a licence to carry on that activity; or
+- on which a third party procures, tests, processes or distributes, or from which a third party exports from the United Kingdom to a third country, tissue or cells on behalf of any person authorised by a licence to carry on that activity; or

-- Any premises from which a third party provides any goods or services which may affect the quality and safety of tissue cells for patient treatment in connection with licensed activities carried out on that person.
+- from which a third party provides any goods or services which may affect the quality or safety of tissue or cells to any person in connection with licensed activities carried on by that person; and

 No. A third party agreement (TPA) is defined as being between an establishment and another person (including corporate entity) i.e. between two distinct legal entities.
 If an NHS Trust is the Licence Holder (LH), it cannot have a contractual agreement in place with itself, even if such agreement would be on behalf of another hospital in the same Trust.

-When licensed activities are carried out by a third party within the same NHS Trust, the LH could consider putting individual TPAs in place with third party staff, or applying for a satellite licence.
+When licensed activities are carried out by a third party within the same NHS Trust, the LH could consider putting individual TPAs in place with third party staff, if the licensable activity is to be carried out by an individual or applying for a satellite licence.

 - ongoing audits of the procedures, facilities and personnel;